suislanchez/openDAW/packages/app/studio/AI_CHAT_README.md

 ## Requirements

-- Active internet connection for Groq API access
+- Active internet connection for Groq API and Beatoven.ai API access
 - Reverb or delay devices in your project for effect control
+- Beatoven API key for template creation (optional)
-- The AI will inform you if no effects are found
+- The AI will inform you if no effects are found or if APIs aren't configured

 ## Tips